carlgieringer/sophistree/packages/browser-extension/docs/Features.md

   error message when trying to crate a media excerpt.
 - If excerpt creation fails, no highlight is created.
 - There must be an active map to create a new excerpt.
 Otherwise, the user gets an error message.
+- The content can be a web page or a PDF.

 ## Highlights